FabianBartl/Filmbibliothek/README.md

   - August Diehl
   - Fabian Busch
   - Dieter Landuris

+# can be url or relative path
+# only WebVTT format is supported
+subtitles:
+  de: 23_de.vtt
+  en: 23_en.vtt

+# can be any string; here with multiline syntax
+description: |
+  In den 1980er Jahren wurde eine Gruppe junger westdeutscher Computerhacker wegen Spionagetätigkeiten für den sowjetischen Geheimdienst KGB verhaftet.
+Anlässlich des 'Tags der internationalen Computersicherheit' am 30.11.22 zeigt ONE die Verfilmung dieser Geschehnisse und über das Leben des Mitbegründers dieser Hackerbande aus Hannover, Karl Koch.
 ```

+*All these attributes are optional.
+Some attributes are scraped by the [collect_metadata.py](collect_metadata.py) script, but the user-defined values override them.*

-In this case, the description is not defined in the YAML file, but read from a metadata file created by the movie download tool [MediadiathekView](https://mediathekview.de/):
+The description can also be read from a metadata file created by the movie download tool [MediadiathekView](https://mediathekview.de/):

 ```
 Sender:      ARD